-COLORADO SPRINGS, Colo. - Here's the thing about Western art.
+COLORADO SPRINGS, Colo. -- Here's the thing about Western art.
 Like rattlesnake steaks and Rocky Mountain oysters, it's an acquired taste.
-If your great-grandparents crossed the mountains in a covered wagon or homesteaded west of the Missouri River, it could be in your genes.
+If your great-grandparents crossed the mountains in a covered wagon or homesteaded

+MOST POPULAR

+Recommended

+Viewed

+Commented